AlaskaAirlines/auro-sidenav/api.md

 | --- | --- |
 heading | Defines what to use as the header of the sidenav.
 (default) | Default slot of the sidenav.
-Please construct using auro-sidenavitems and auro-sidenavsections.
+Please construct using auro-sidenavitems and auro-sidenavsections. ariaLabel | Defines what to use as the aria-label of the sidenav.

 ---